 Delegatecall is not used in the contract thus it does not have this vulnerability.
 And visibility is also used properly at most places.
+Although visibility is not specified at some places, which are discussed below.

 3.4: Reentrancy / TheDAO hack